Risyandi/digi-agent/README.md

 # digi-agent
-repository for official website digi agent.
+repository for official website digi agent, digi agent is reseller product of torch.